Skip to content

 • Federal law doesn’t require employers to provide employees leave, compensation, or benefits for jury duty-related absences.
 It is up to states and employers to determine these rules.

-• There are 10 states (plus the District of Columbia) that require employers to pay employees serving mandatory jury duty.
+• There are 10 states (including the District of Columbia) that require employers to pay employees serving mandatory jury duty.

-• 17 states explicitly prohibit employers from requiring employees to use paid vacation or any other personal leave due to jury duty obligations.
+• 18 states prohibit employers from requiring employees to use paid vacation or any other personal leave due to jury duty obligations.

 While jury duty is legally required for those selected, most US citizens view it as not just a responsibility but also as an important civic function.
 According to Bar Prep Hero’s recent study, 60.2% believe jury duty should be mandatory for all citizens.